 Supervisor: Sandra Davidge

-Bachelor of Science with Honors in Physiology
+Bachelor of Science in Honours Physiology

 What's been the best part of your experience so far?

 The best part of my experience with the Davidge Lab has been the independence that I have gained as a student researcher.
 The training provided prepared me to research in a self-motivated manner.
 Everyday, I have the freedom to make my own lab schedule, decide which experiments I need to do and execute my plans.
 I can run experiments independently and analyze the results myself.
 At the same time, I always have the knowledge that the other members of the lab are open to answering my questions and providing any support needed.
 Whenever I run into frustrations or unforeseen difficulties with my research, there is also someone from the lab or from WCHRI to pitch in ideas and lend a hand.
 The aspects of collaboration and support have allowed me to feel confident as I become a capable and self-driven researcher.

 What has the support from WCHRI, the Stollery Children's Hospital Foundation and the Alberta Women's Health Foundation meant to you?

 WCHRI is a network of dedicated individuals who are clearly passionate about the research and their researchers.
 Even though I was only an undergraduate summer student, the WCHRI leaders always demonstrated interest in my research and provided encouragement through the process.
 In addition, WCHRI has connected me to other student researchers, even in these bizarre pandemic times!
 Collaboration is such an important part of research, and WCHRI acknowledges and encourages this in its researchers.

 One of the most noticeable demographic trends across the world is that women are getting pregnant at an older age, also called advanced maternal age.
 Advanced maternal age is considered a pregnancy in women aged 35 years or older.
 One in every five live births in Canada is from a woman >35 years and this incidence is projected to rise in the next decades.